Impact of lung segmentation on the diagnosis and explanation of COVID-19 in chest X-ray images: Introduction

 \section{Introduction}

-The Coronavirus disease 2019 (COVID-19) pandemic, caused by the virus named Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2), has become the most significant public health crisis our society has faced recently \cite{world2020coronavirus}.
-COVID-19 affects mainly the respiratory system and, in extreme cases, causes a massive inflammatory response that reduces the total lung capacity \cite{tay2020trinity}.

-In such extreme cases, the patient needs constant hospital care, possibly in an Intensive Care Unit (ICU), to use a mechanical ventilator to help to breathe and avoid hypoxia (low blood-oxygen levels) \cite{grasselli2020critical}.
-That characteristic associated with high transmissibility, lack of general population immunization, and high incubation period \cite{lauer2020incubation} makes COVID-19 a dangerous and lethal disease.
-In these circumstances, artificial intelligence (AI) based solutions are being used in various contexts, from diagnostic support to vaccine development \cite{alimadadi2020artificial}.
+The Coronavirus disease 2019 (COVID-19) pandemic, caused by the virus named Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2), has become the most significant public health crisis our society has faced recently \footnote{https://covid19.who.int/}.
+COVID-19 affects mainly the respiratory system and, in extreme cases, causes a massive inflammatory response that reduces the total lung capacity \citep*{tay2020trinity}.
+COVID-19 high transmissibility, lack of general population immunization, and high incubation period \citep*{lauer2020incubation} makes it a dangerous and lethal disease.
+In these circumstances, artificial intelligence (AI) based solutions are being used in various contexts, from diagnostic support to vaccine development \citep*{alimadadi2020artificial}.

 The standard imaging tests for pneumonia, and consequently COVID-19, are chest X-ray (CXR) and computed tomography or computerized X-ray imaging (CT) scan.
-The CT scan is the gold standard for lung disease diagnosis since it generates images with a large variety of details.
-However, CXR is still very useful in these scenarios, since they are cheaper, generate the resulting images faster, expose the patient to much less radiation, and it is more widespread in the emergency care units \cite{self2013high}.
+The CT scan is the gold standard for lung disease diagnosis since it generates very detailed images.
+However, CXR is still very useful in particular scenarios, since they are cheaper, generate the resulting images faster, expose the patient to much less radiation, and it is more widespread in the emergency care units \citep*{self2013high}.

-After the COVID-19 outbreak, several studies were proposed to investigate its diagnostic based on the use of images taken from the lungs \cite{greenspan2020position, minaee2020deep, pereira2020covid, toraman2020convolutional, wang2020covid}.
-Despite the impressive advances, there is a lack of more critical analysis regarding the content captured in those images that contribute to the achievement of consistent results \cite{cruz2020composition, maguolo2020critic, tartaglione2020unveiling}.
-As a brief demonstration of this lack of critical analysis, a quick search on Google Scholar\footnote{We have performed this search on September $1_{st}$, 2020 and have used the following search key: ``COVID-19'' ``X-ray'' OR ``CXR'' ``machine learning'' OR ``artificial intelligence'' -segmentation}, looking for works on the subject of COVID-19 identification in CXR that do not mention the segmentation technique, returns a total of 2.760 results.
+After the COVID-19 outbreak, several studies were proposed to investigate its diagnostic based on the use of images taken from the lungs \citep*{pereira2020covid, wang2020covid}.
+Despite the impressive advances, there is a lack of more critical analysis regarding the content captured in those images that contribute to consistent results \citep*{maguolo2021critic, cruz2020composition, tartaglione2020unveiling}.
+The results reported by \citep*{maguolo2021critic} were one of the main reasons we decided to evaluate the impact of lung segmentation in COVID-19 identification.
+A proper lung segmentation might mitigate the bias introduced by composing multiple databases and provides a more realistic performance.